LAVA was invited to participate in this competiition and engaged local documentation firm PTW as drafting partner.

 The design methodology takes a single building, the main international passenger terminal for the port of Sydney, and connects it with its local environment, and with other key points on the harbour.
 Two zones clearly define functions of arrivals and logistics.
 Ferry and buses connect with the CBD.

-Performance, activation and interaction are the drivers for the terminal design.
-Sustainability, material reuse, spatial flexibility and a staged masterplan are key elements.
-Activating the space with parks, restaurants, events and markets brings the site to life on non-ship days.
+Performance, activation and interaction were the drivers for the terminal design.
+Sustainability, material reuse, spatial flexibility and a staged masterplan were key elements.
 Forging city links, local pedestrian use and residential amenity creates an iconic presence.

-The sustainable performance factors include natural daylight and ventilation, wastewater positive, carbon neutral, organisational efficiency, material reuse and recycling and spatial flexibility.
+The sustainable performance factors included natural daylight and ventilation, wastewater positive, carbon neutral, organisational efficiency, material reuse and recycling and spatial flexibility.

 The multiuse facility opens to the community with special events, exhibitions and markets and the site is activated with a park with street performances, open-air cinemas, restaurants and cafes making it a responsive public asset on non-ship days.

 It embodies local integration, activation of the site with minimal intervention, flexible multiuse spaces, transport and pedestrian connections and sustainable efficiencies.